kdoore/1335GitBook/beginshape_-_vertex_shapes.md

-# Vertex Shapes - Recursive Pattern
+#Project 1: Vertex Shapes - Recursive Pattern

 The image below shows how we can create a simple polygon using the [Processing PShape, createShape( ), beginShape\( \), endShape\( \)](https://processing.org/reference/beginShape_.html) functions.